 On Christmas Day, I raised the price as mandated by my KDP Select agreement.
 Unbelievably, Later Bloomers stayed in the top 50 for its categories, but that won’t last.

 The rankings resulted from luck, timing and my choice of Amazon categories.
 I wish I’d not jumped on the KDP Select bandwagon, because keeping Later Bloomers free might have been a better long-term strategy.
 But I can rectify that in three months, and I’ve learned to keep business and self-esteem issues separate.

 In the end, I couldn’t be more pleased.
 Later Bloomers is the first book of four.
-It’s done its job.
+It has done its job.
 Now I have to do mine, and write the others!

-Goddess Leonie writes here about compiling her best blog posts into a print book.
+- Leonie Dawson writes here about compiling her best blog posts into a print book.